 We hope these ideas will help you make quality decisions and help you feel good about them.

-You can get more help with these dilemmas around empowering kids in the book Parenting for Success.
+You can get more help with these dilemmas around empowering kids in the audio, Love and Logic in Tough Situations.

 Good luck staying balanced!